Sireesiru/Drug_repurposing/README.md

 # Contents of the folder
 The folder contains all the results obtained in the study.
+It contains
-It contains the scaled input file dat3.csv containing the 1052 2D properties of the 1562 drugs considered in the study.
+1. The scaled input file dat3.csv containing the 1052 2D properties of the 1562 drugs considered in the study.
-It contains the R script used for PCA and k-means clustering.
+2. The R script used for PCA and k-means clustering.
-It also contains the loadings and percentage contribution files of the 1052 variables on the first five principal components in the form of xls files.
+3. The loadings and percentage contribution files of the 1052 variables on the first five principal components in the form of xls files.
-The xml files of the two excel VB macro scripts(Annexure-A and Annexure-B).
+4. The xml files of the two excel VB macro scripts(Annexure-I and Annexure-II).
-PASS results xls file which contains the final repurposable indications identified in the study and the graphs.
+5. PASS results xls file which contains the final repurposable indications identified in the study and the graphs.
-The drugs in each of the nine cluster are given in the C1-C9 cluster.xls file.
+6. The drugs in each of the nine cluster are given in the C1-C9 cluster.xls file.

 # Requirements
 1. R-version 3.6.2